multivendorx/woocommerce-product-stock-alert/readme.txt

 - **[display_stock_manager_form]**: You can display stock alert form anywhere using this shortcode.

 ## 🌟 Upcoming Features:
-* 🔒 Enhance security and data integrity with ReCAPTCHA for reliable out-of-stock alerts.
 * 🚫 Mark products as ‘Discontinued’ in your WooCommerce catalog.
-* 🔄 Edit the data conveniently and import it back using a CSV file, streamlining inventory management.
-* 🗂️ View and manage lists of all products easily from stock manager dashboard.
-* ✏️ Quick edit products using in-line editing, allowing updates to stock, SKU, and more.
 * 📜 Access a stock log page for each product.
 * 📉 Track the stock movement history, gaining insights into product availability changes over time.
 * 💻 Your central dashboard for efficient management and retrieval of out-of-stock subscriber lists.

 == Installation ==
 **AUTOMATIC INSTALLATION**
 Automatic installation is the easiest option — WordPress will handle the file transfer, and you won’t need to leave your web browser.
-To do an automatic install of Product Stock Manager & Notifier for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+To do an automatic install of Product Stock Manager & Notifier for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New”.

 In the search field type “Product Stock Manager & Notifier for WooCommerce,” then click “Search Plugins.”
 Once you’ve found us, you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.